Travis

 If the file is compressed with gzip or compress, it will be uploaded with the appropriate header.

-Setting charset on Content-Type header #
+Set charset on Content-Type Header #

 S3 can take a content-type header.
 Normally this doesn’t include a character set as well.
 If you would like to add a character set, add the default_text_charset option with what you want it to be.
 For example: